NHS Redress Act 2006

-The NHS Redress Act 2006 (c 44) was passed and enacted by the Parliament of the United Kingdom on November 8, 2006.
+The NHS Redress Act 2006 (c.
+44) is an act of the Parliament of the United Kingdom passed on 8 November 2006.

 The policy provides a non-adversarial and quicker alternative to the traditional legal process for resolving clinical negligence claims within the NHS.
 The policy was enacted to compensate patients who have suffered harm due to clinical negligence within the British healthcare system.

+The act contains a maximum limit on financial compensation of £20,000.

 This is concerned exclusively with "qualifying liability in tort" and affirms Parliament’s view that fault based liability should remain the basis of compensation for clinical mishaps.

 The statute is important legislation since it potentially affects NHS hospital patients; the intention is to extend its operation to primary care.
-The underlying policy of the Act is to provide a genuine alternative to litigation.
-The Act does not affect any private law rights.
+The underlying policy of the act is to provide a genuine alternative to litigation.
+The act does not affect any private law rights.
 It is wholly concerned with the process of compensation; it does not alter the basis of compensation.
 It is procedural, not substantive.

-The Act proposes a redress package where there has been clinical negligence in hospital.
+The act proposes a redress package where there has been clinical negligence in hospital.
 The redress package must include: an offer of compensation, explanation, apology and a report of action to prevent similar occurrences.
 The redress package may include care or treatment.
 The package can be accepted with a waiver of the right to sue, or rejected.
 The redress scheme is to be run by the NHS Litigation Authority.